kailash-manasarovar/statement/docs/timeline/2023/november.md

 - Immediately I have numerous followers, all with significantly meaningful profiles that mention things like *coffee*, *Batman*, and *miracles*, for example.
 - I suspect that my work laptop has also been breached via my home router.
 - I don't think for one second my work colleagues could be involved in the porn-gang drugging, sedating, and hacking conspiracy.
-- I'm so busy with my new role, and my conservatory studies, and the stress of what's going on, I don't have time to think about it much until I report hacking to JT in support one morning probably in January 2024, and then eventually formally in [March 2024](../2024/march/1-12.md#reporting-hacking-to-polygon-labs) when I let Gordon Bishop know what's been going on and he analyses my network, finds a breach, and stops me working from home until I change the router.
+- I'm so busy with my new role, and my conservatory studies, and the stress of what's going on, I don't have time to think about it much until I report hacking to JT in support one morning probably in January 2024, and then eventually formally in [March 2024](../2024/march/1-12.md#reporting-hacking-to-polygon-labs) when I raise the alarm with Gordon Bishop in the security team at Polygon.
+- He analyses my network, finds evidence of a significant breach, and stops me working from home until I change the router.

 ## Health